 HOEPA initially applied only to high-cost loans that were closed-end consumer credit—that is, loans repayable under specific repayment terms over a specified term.
 Beginning on January 10, 2014, pursuant to the Dodd Frank Wall Street Reform and Consumer Protection Act, the coverage of HOEPA expanded.

 Under rules promulgated by the Consumer Financial Protection Bureau, most types of mortgage loans secured by a consumer’s principal dwelling, including purchase-money mortgages, refinances, closed-end home equity loans, and open-end credit plans (home equity lines of credit or HELOCs) are now potentially subject to HOEPA coverage (if they meet the definition of a high-cost mortgage).
 (Transactions excluded from coverage include: reverse mortgage loans, loans to finance the initial construction of a dwelling, loans originated by a Housing Finance Agency, and loans under USDA's Section 502 Direct Loan Program.)
+The right to rescind, however, does not apply to transactions for the purchase of a home or a refinance of that loan by the same creditor.

 High-cost mortgage coverage tests.
 A transaction is a high-cost mortgage if any one of the following tests is met: